Cat intelligence: Feline brain

+The domesticated cat’s brain measures roughly five centimetres (2.0 in) in length and weighs between 25 and 30 grams (0.88–1.06 oz).
+For a typical cat measuring about 60 centimetres (24 in) in length and weighing around 3.3 kilograms (7.3 lb), this amounts to approximately 0.91% of its total body mass, compared to about 2.33% for an average human.
+According to Jerison’s 1973 study on the encephalization quotient (EQ)—which classifies values above 1 as big-brained and below 1 as small-brained, the domestic cat has an EQ value between 1 and 1.71, whereas human values fall between 7.44 and 7.8.

 The largest brains in the family Felidae are those of the tigers in Java and Bali.
 It is debated whether there exists a causal relationship between brain size and intelligence in vertebrates.
-Correlations have been shown between these factors in a number of experiments; however, correlation does not imply causation.
 Most experiments involving the relevance of brain size to intelligence hinge on the assumption that complex behavior requires a complex (and therefore intelligent) brain; however, this connection has not been consistently demonstrated.

 The surface area of a cat's cerebral cortex is approximately 83 cm2; furthermore, a theoretical cat weighing 2.5 kg has a cerebellum weighing 5.3 g, 0.17% of the total weight.

-Brain structures

 According to researchers at Tufts University School of Veterinary Medicine, the physical structure of the brains of humans and cats is very similar.
-The human brain and the cat brain both have cerebral cortices with similar lobes.
+Humans and cats have similar lobes in their cerebral cortex.

 The number of cortical neurons contained in the brain of the cat is reported to be 203 million.
 Area 17 of the visual cortex was found to contain about 51,400 neurons per mm3.
 Area 17 is the primary visual cortex.
 Feline brains are gyrencephalic, i.e. they have a surface folding as human brains do.

 Analyses of cat brains have shown they are divided into many areas with specialized tasks that are vastly interconnected and share sensory information in a kind of hub-and-spoke network, with a large number of specialized hubs and many alternative paths between them.
 This exchange of sensory information allows the brain to construct a complex perception of the real world and to react to and manipulate its environment.

 The thalamus of the cat includes a hypothalamus, an epithalamus, a lateral geniculate nucleus, and additional secondary nuclear structures.

-Secondary brain structures

 The domestic cat brain also contains the hippocampus, amygdala, frontal lobes (which comprise 3 to 3.5% of the total brain in cats, compared to about 25% in humans), corpus callosum, anterior commissure, pineal gland, caudate nucleus, septal nuclei and midbrain.

-Neuroplasticity

 Grouse et al. (1979) ascertained the neuroplasticity of kittens' brains, with respect to control of visual stimulus correlated with changes in RNA structures.
 In a later study, it was found that cats possess visual-recognition memory, and have flexibility of cerebral encoding from visual information.